Bankruptcy in Texas: Guide to Chapter 7, 12, and 13 Bankruptcy

-Filing for bankruptcy in Texas can be confusing and unnerving.
+Filing bankruptcy in Texas can be confusing and unnerving.
 Even with legal counsel, it can be comforting to know the steps needed to complete the bankruptcy process.
-Below is a simple run through what to expect when you file for bankruptcy.
+This guide is a simple run-through of what to expect when you file for bankruptcy.

-When you file for bankruptcy you need to collect pertinent documents such as:
+When you file for bankruptcy in Texas, you need to collect pertinent documents such as:

 - List of current income sources